keithstric/cloud-sockets/README.md

 * `ackMessageTypes` {string[]} - An array of message types which will require an acknoledgement from the client upon receipt
 * `broadcastMessageTypes` {string[]} - An array of message types that should send a message to all connections
 * `customMsgHandlers` {{string, function}} - An object whose key is a message type and value is a function.
-You may not define a custom handler for any of the default message types
+You may not define a custom handler for any of the default message types.
+The function will receive 3 arguments: The initiating WebSocket, the message and the instance of the MessageDirector.
 * `includeUserProps` - If setupHttpUser is true, this must be defined.
 Is an array of properties found in the user object at `request.session.user`
 * `msgResendDelay` {number} - Number of milliseconds to wait before resending a message awaiting acknowledgement
 * `pubsubListener` {function} - Listener function for your PubSub provider